jimmyangel/getMTBS/README.md

 This utility pulls wildfire severity data from [MTBS](https://www.mtbs.gov/).
 The data is used to populate the [OregonHOWL](https://oregonhowl.org/?view=wildfires) History of Wildfire Severity spotlight.

+If available, the utility will use a spatial query that uses state boundaries, otherwise, it will pull all the records where the id is prefixed with the state code.
+Spatial queries should be stored as a GeoServer WFS POST request body.

 **NOTE:** This utility requires the command "zip" to be available in the system (standard in [macOS](https://ss64.com/osx/zip.html) and [Linux](https://ss64.com/bash/zip.html))

 ```